Cross-rail governance

 Wire one endpoint.
 Govern every agentic payment.

-Start in shadow mode — Axiru records every decision without gating a single rail.
-Flip enforcement per-rail when your team is ready.
+Start in shadow mode: Axiru records every decision without gating a single rail.
+Enforcement expands rail by rail as your team is ready.

 Start in shadow mode first.
 Move to live enforcement later.